dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

    }

-The nbrhd dictionary contains a list of values to be used in defining the neighborhood to be used when computing neighborhood verification statistics.
-The neighborhood shape is a SQUARE or CIRCLE centered on the current point, and the width value specifies the width of the square or diameter of the circle as an odd integer.
+The **nbrhd** dictionary contains a list of values to be used in defining the neighborhood to be used when computing neighborhood verification statistics.
+The neighborhood **shape** is a **SQUARE** or **CIRCLE** centered on the current point, and the **width** value specifies the width of the square or diameter of the circle as an odd integer.

-The field entry is set to BOTH, FCST, OBS, or NONE to indicate the fields to which the fractional coverage derivation logic should be applied.
-This should always to be set to BOTH unless you have already computed the fractional coverage field(s) with numbers between 0 and 1 outside of MET.
+The **field** entry is set to **BOTH, FCST, OBS**, or **NONE** to indicate the fields to which the fractional coverage derivation logic should be applied.
+This should always to be set to **BOTH** unless you have already computed the fractional coverage field(s) with numbers between 0 and 1 outside of MET.

-The vld_thresh entry contains a number between 0 and 1.
+The **vld_thresh** entry contains a number between 0 and 1.
 When performing neighborhood verification over some neighborhood of points the ratio of the number of valid data points to the total number of points in the neighborhood is computed.
 If that ratio is greater than this threshold, that value is included in the neighborhood verification.
 Setting this threshold to 1, which is the default, requires that the entire neighborhood must contain valid data.
 This variable will typically come into play only along the boundaries of the verification region chosen.

-The cov_thresh entry contains a comma separated list of thresholds to be applied to the neighborhood coverage field.
+The **cov_thresh** entry contains a comma separated list of thresholds to be applied to the neighborhood coverage field.
 The coverage is the proportion of forecast points in the neighborhood that exceed the forecast threshold.
 For example, if 10 of the 25 forecast grid points contain values larger than a threshold of 2, then the coverage is 10/25 = 0.4.
 If the coverage threshold is set to 0.5, then this neighborhood is considered to be a “No” forecast.

 ___________________